Urethral Cancer Staging

 The stage of cancer tells how much and how far the disease has spread.
 By using imaging exams and blood and urine tests, a doctor can tell the stage of a person's urethral cancer.
 A cancer's stage is one of the most important factors in deciding what treatment will be most effective.

-In posterior urethral cancer, the tumors�have spread deeply into the surrounding tissue�and affect the urethral section�closest to the bladder.
+In posterior or proximal urethral cancer, the tumors�have spread deeply into the surrounding tissue�and affect the urethral section�closest to the bladder.
 The entire urethra may be affected in women, while in men, the prostate gland may be affected.

 The following stages are also used to describe urethral cancer:

 Stage 0 (Carcinoma in Situ).
 Abnormal cells which have not yet become cancer�are found in the inner lining of the urethra.
 These abnormal cells�have the potential to develop into�cancer and spread further�into urethral tissue.

 Stage A.�Abnormal cells have advanced to cancer cells and have spread into the layer of tissue next to the urethral lining.